SCP, by default, operates via port 22 much like SFTP and similar transfer protocols.

 - OpenSSH This long-running free SSH server is still being frequently updated and it provides a free SFTP and SCP service.
 Written for Unix, but it also runs on Linux and macOS.
 A Cygwin version will run on Windows.

-Here's the Best SCP Servers for Secure Copy Protocol Transfer of 2023:
+The Best SCP Servers for Secure Copy Protocol Transfer of 2024:

 Some of these are paid versions and others are free.